-- a) the proportion of voting rights attached to the shares held directly or indirectly by the investment firm, broken down by Member State and sector; - b) a complete description of voting behaviour in the general meetings of companies the shares of which are held in accordance with paragraph 2 of Article 46, an explanation of the votes, and the ratio of proposals put forward by the administrative or management body of the company which the investment firm has approved; and - c) an explanation of the use of proxy advisor firms; - d) the voting guidelines regarding the companies, the shares of which are held in accordance with paragraph 2 of Article 46.
+- a) the proportion of voting rights attached to the shares held directly or indirectly by the investment firm, broken down by Member State and sector; - b) a complete description of voting behaviour in the general meetings of companies the shares of which are held in accordance with paragraph 2 of Article 46, an explanation of the votes, and the ratio of proposals put forward by the administrative or management body of the Group which the investment firm has approved; and - c) an explanation of the use of proxy advisor firms; - d) the voting guidelines regarding the companies the shares of which are held in accordance with paragraph 2 of Article 46.

-Investment Firms which meet the criteria of Paragraph 26(8)(a) of the Law, whose average onand-off balance sheet assets over the 4 year period are less than €100m, are exempted from the disclosure requirement regarding investment policy.
+Investment Firms which meet the criteria of Paragraph 26(8)(a) of the Law, whose on-and-off balance sheet assets on average over the 4 year period are less than €100m are exempted from the disclosure requirement regarding investment policy.

-The Company's average on and off-balance sheet assets for the preceding four-year period are less than €100m and as such it meets the criteria of the paragraph 26(8) of the Law.
-Therefore, the Company is exempted from the disclosure requirement regarding investment policy.
+The Group's average on and off-balance sheet assets for the preceding four-year period are less than €100m and as such it meets the criteria of the paragraph 26(8) of the Law.
+Therefore, the Group is exempted from the disclosures requirement regarding investment policy.

-9. ENVIRONMENTAL, SOCIAL AND GOVERNANCE RISKS
+8. ENVIRONMENTAL, SOCIAL AND GOVERNANCE RISKS

-From 26 December 2022, investment firms shall disclose information on environmental, social and governance risks (ESG risks), including physical risks and transition risks, as defined in the EBA's report referred to in Article 35 of the IFD.
+From 26 December 2022, investment firms which do not meet the criteria referred to Paragraph 26(8)(a) of the Law shall disclose information on environmental, social and governance risks, including physical risks and transition risks as per Article 35 of IFD.
 The information on ESG shall be disclosed once in the first year and biannually thereafter.

-Investment Firms which meet the criteria of Paragraph 26(8)(a) of the Law, and whose average on-and-off balance sheet assets over the 4-year period are less than €100m, are exempted from the disclosure of information on environmental, social and governance risks, including physical risks and transition risks as per Article 35 of IFD.
+Investment Firms which meet the criteria of Paragraph 26(8)(a) of the Law, whose on-and-off balance sheet assets on average over the 4 year period are less than €100m are exempted from the disclosure of information on environmental, social and governance risks, including physical risks and transition risks as per Article 35 of IFD.

-The Company's average on and off-balance sheet assets for the preceding four-year period are less than €100m and as such it meets the criteria of the paragraph 26(8) of the Law.
-Therefore, the Company is exempted from the disclosure requirement regarding ESG.
+The Group's average on and off-balance sheet assets for the preceding four-year period are less than €100m and as such it meets the criteria of the paragraph 26(8) of the Law.
+Therefore, the Group is exempted from the disclosures requirement regarding ESG.

-10. APPENDIX - SPECIFIC REFERENCES TO THE IFR
+9. APPENDIX - SPECIFIC REFERENCES TO THE IFR